On Radio

 You probably don't have all of those pollutants in your house, but the facts boil down to this: if your house is well sealed and continuously ventilated enough to avoid moisture accumulation on a double-glazed window, you have probably diluted all of the pollutants to acceptable concentrations with a wide margin of error.
 The important point to remember is that most of these pollutants have been in our houses for decades -- they only bother us when they manage to become concentrated.
 Proper ventilation can prevent that.

-Exhaust fans controlled by humidistats can cause pollution problems because they ventilate thoroughly and then stop.
+Exhaust fans controlled by humidistats as the only ventilation system in the house can cause pollution problems because they ventilate thoroughly and then stop.
 Some of the pollutants can build up to dangerous levels before the humidity does, and leave you with a headache or worse even after the fan comes back on.
-Minimum ventilation should be continuous, 24 hours a day in a modern, well-sealed house with an override fan for periods of heavy activity.
+Minimum ventilation in a well-sealed house should be continuous, or at least on a timer that brings in fresh air 20 minutes out of every hour as most HRVs are programmed to do, with an override higher fan speed for periods of heavy activity.
 Check out WON'T A VENT HOLE WITH NO DAMPER COST ME A LOT IN HEATING DOLLARS?

 Article 868